-- MAC = Modification, Access, Creation time - → Some file systems have other metadata as well! - → Access time is fragile: Most actions on a file will change it! - " Usually not: appearing in a directory list - " Should: Open for display, copy (source & destination) - → Modification: When the file was written to - Note: Modifying these values depends on the OS - → On most systems changes can be forbidden " HKLM\SYSTEM\CurrentControlSet\Control\FileSystem\NtfsDisa bleLastAccessUpdate → 1 (Claimed to be default in Vista!) " Linux: mount -o noatime
+- MAC = Modification, Access, Creation time - → Some file systems have other metadata as well! - → Access time is fragile: Most actions on a file will change it! - " Usually not: Appearing in a directory list - " Should: Open for display, copy (source & destination) - $\rightarrow$ Modification: When the file was written to - Note: Modifying these values depends on the OS - $\rightarrow$ On most systems changes can be forbidden - "HKLM\SYSTEM\CurrentControlSet\Control\FileSystem\NtfsDisa bleLastAccessUpdate → 1 (Default in Vista!) - " Linux: mount -o noatime